pixelsnob/lapr/docs/project-timeline.md

 - Add/edit/delete pages
 - Should also be able to delete product categories, and assign products to those categories
+- Instrument makers/manufacturers should probably be in their own list

 #### Users (not critical, but probably useful)